matrix-org/synapse/docs/admin_api/user_admin_api.rst

 Override ratelimiting for users
 ===============================

-This API allows to override or disable rate limiting for a specific user.
+This API allows to override or disable ratelimiting for a specific user.
 There are specific APIs to set, get and delete a ratelimit.

 Get status of ratelimit